 Louisville, KY 40292

-You may transfer up to six credit hours of coursework from a regionally-accredited college or university.
+You may transfer up to six credit hours of coursework from an accredited college or university.*

 The online Master of Science in Criminal Justice is a 36-credit hour program that requires 15 credit hours in core criminal justice courses, 18 credit hours in electives and one professional research paper (worth 3 credit hours).